m-siegel/flashcardFrenzy/README.md

 ## How to use this

-At the moment, this site may only be used locally using git clone.
+You can check out our app by visiting the deployed version at this link [https://flashcard-frenzy.herokuapp.com/](https://flashcard-frenzy.herokuapp.com/) or by downloading and launching our app locally (see instructions below).

 ### Using Locally with git clone